 The primary source of federal funding for graduate and professional students is in the form of loans.
-To be eligible for federal student loans, you must be a U.S. citizen or permanent resident, enrolled at least half time, pursuing a degree or certificate.
+To be eligible for federal student loans, you must be a U.S. citizen or permanent resident, enrolled at least half time, pursuing a degree or certificate and complete the Free Application for Federal Student Aid (FAFSA).
 Federal student loans typically have lower interest rates than private or alternative loans from banks or other financial institutions.
 They also may not require credit checks.
 However, there are limits on how much you can borrow from some of these loans programs per academic year and in the aggregate.